incinn/barnz.dev/content/blog/toggle-switch-no-js.md

     }
 ```

-## Step Five: Smooth transitions
+## 5: Smooth transitions

-Our toggle now snaps quickly left to right, then back again when we click it.
-This is very jarring from a usability
+Now our toggle snaps quickly from left to right, then back again when we click it.
+This is very jarring, not to mention ugly.
+We can do better.

-standpoint.
-We can use the `transition` property to smooth this out a little:
+Using the `transition` property we can smooth out the change between the two states:

 ```SASS{hl_lines=[8, 20],linenostart=20}
     &__fill {